catpea/catpea-project/database/furkies-purrkies/poem-1370/index.md

 And become content with not growing up, never leaving much of ourselves behind, which is always very sad.

-I thin the generation that will repair education has already been born, they are already here, watching all the strange mistakes.
+I think the generation that will repair education has already been born, they are already here, watching all the strange mistakes.

 And coming up with ways to go around,